jackson-hughes/alertmanager-silence-scheduler-lambda/README.md

 *   `stop-alert-manager`: removes any background Alert Manager docker processes
 *   `zip`: produces a tagged zip archive
 *   `clean`: removes all local build artifacts from disk

+### Testing

+To run the unit tests:

+    make test

+To run the 'integration' tests (i.e. a full run against a dockerised AlertManager backend - requires docker):

+    make integration-test

 ## Deployment